 When we decided to make the purchase, we went with the Big Berkey Water Filter.
-This system included a 2.1 gallon stainless steel chamber (upper chamber to put in unfiltered water and lower for the water to filter to), 2 Black Berkey water filter elements, and a plastic spigot.
+This system included a 2.1 gallon stainless steel chamber (upper chamber to put in unfiltered water and lower for the water to filter to), 2 Black Berkey purification elements, and a plastic spigot.
 This was a complete filter system for just about $250.
 That was a small price to pay to get clean, fresh water every single time!

 The smaller model we went with was the Travel Berkey Water Filter.
 This system is 19″ tall and it fits perfectly under our upper cabinet right next to the sink.
 We actually traded with Bryanna’s mom since they had a little more counter space for our Big Berkey water filter.

 Berkey Water Filter Review

 Our Berkey Water Filter review is very simple.
 If you’re looking for a trustworthy product that will filter even the dirtiest water leaving clean, purified water that tastes the same every time, then get a Berkey.